 De Hoop is one of the largest natural areas managed by CapeNature.
-This beautiful reserve is a favourite for hikers, cyclists, and bird and whale watchers.
-The reserve, which is 34 000 hectares, is just three hours from Cape Town, in the Overberg.
+This beautiful reserve is a favourite for hikers, cyclists, bird and whale watchers.
+The reserve, which is 34 000 hectares, is just three hours from Cape Town, in the Overberg

 The neighbouring marine reserve, which extends 5km out to sea, is one of the largest marine protected areas in Africa.
 It conserves a vast and fascinating variety of marine life.
 The reserve is a World Heritage Site.

 De Hoop has one of the best hiking trails in South Africa: the Whale Trail.
-This route offers coastal and mountain walking, with spectacular views and, of course, plenty of opportunities for whale watching.
-This route is a five-day trail featuring well-equipped accommodation on each of the five nights, including the newly-built Noetsie cottages, which are your stopover between days two and three.
+This route offers coastal and mountain walking with spectacular views and of course plenty opportunities for whale watching.
+The route is a five-day trail featuring well equipped and recently upgraded accommodation on each of the five nights.

 To get a taste of De Hoop Nature Reserve, watch the video below.

 To find out more, download the De Hoop Nature Reserve brochure.